DPDK/dpdk/doc/guides/sample_app_ug/intel_quickassist.rst

 ================================================

-This sample application demonstrates the use of the cryptographic operations provided by the Intel® QuickAssist Technology from within the Intel® DPDK environment.
+This sample application demonstrates the use of the cryptographic operations provided by the Intel® QuickAssist Technology from within the DPDK environment.
-Therefore, building and running this application requires having both the Intel® DPDK and the QuickAssist Technology Software Library installed, as well as at least one Intel® QuickAssist Technology hardware device present in the system.
+Therefore, building and running this application requires having both the DPDK and the QuickAssist Technology Software Library installed, as well as at least one Intel® QuickAssist Technology hardware device present in the system.